JTerwel/SuperNova_Animation_Program/README.md

-# animate_ZTFims
+# SNAP: SuperNova Animation Program
 ### Show ZTF objects evolving over time by showing the images one after another in an animation

-This program (current version: animate_diffims_v5.py) makes an animation of the difference images of the chosen object, and shows additional data as requested by the user.
+This program makes an animation of the difference images of the chosen object, and shows additional data as requested by the user.
 The images are obtained using the ztfquery package.
-The animation meanwhile is made using matplotlib.animation.FuncAnimation.
+The animation is made using matplotlib.animation.FuncAnimation.

 ## Basic usage
 The settings are located in the main() function of the program and consist of 4 mandatory parameters (name, ra, dec, sql), and 10 optional parameters.
 Each parameter is described briefly: